4 The Role of Prediction in Science

 Weather forecasting and Einstein’s relativity theory are great examples of two different modes of prediction:

 • Extrapolation: is the complementary notion to interpolation.
-It concerns predicting data for which we have no similar known data available.
+It concerns predicting data for which you have no similar known data available.
 Extrapolation requires more than just treating similar data similarly.
 For extrapolation, domain-specific background knowledge must be leveraged.
 The prediction that very heavy stars may collapse into black holes was one consequence of Einstein’s theory of relativity and was first drawn by Karl Schwarzschild.
 “Observations” of black holes didn’t exist when Einstein developed his theory.
 Instead, the prediction was entirely driven by theory, not by reference to similar events in the past.

-Figure 4.1: For \(x=3\) (green), \(y\) is unknown, but \(x\) lies within the range of our data (blue).
-We have to interpolate.
-For \(x=10\) (red), \(y\) is also unknown, but \(x\) lies outside of the range of our data.
-We have to extrapolate.
+Figure 4.1: For \(x=3\) (green), \(y\) is unknown, but \(x\) lies within the range of the data (blue).
+You have to interpolate.
+For \(x=10\) (red), \(y\) is also unknown, but \(x\) lies outside of the range of the data.
+You have to extrapolate.
 Figure by Freiesleben and Grote (2023), CC-BY

 • It can spark the belief that the prediction model captured relevant aspects of reality (Chakravartty 2017).